happycod3r/JS-Loves-Py/docs/README.md

 ![Example Usage](./pyjsex.gif)

-These are examples of Json, a JS Object and a Python object to show that they all have the exact same syntax.
+These are examples of Json, a JS Object and a Python dictionary to show that they all have the exact same syntax.

 [**Json (JavaScript Object Notation)**](#json)
 ```json